 Plant growth regulators, when used in the appropriate conditions, have shown many benefits for perennial ryegrass seed production.
 Western Canadian seed growers have experienced a decrease in plant height, reduction in lodging and increased seed yield.
-Less plant biomass has allowed for faster swathing and harvesting speed, and generally improved management of the crop.
+Less plant biomass has allowed for faster swathing and harvesting speed, and generally improved crop handling.

-Consider using a qualified Plant Growth Regulator when moisture is conducive to average or better plant growth.
+Consider using a qualified plant growth regulator when moisture is conducive to average or better plant growth.
 Consult a Seed Production Specialist if you would like a recommendation on field suitability and application timing.

-Parlay Plant Growth Regulator and Fertility Ramping Seed Yield Trial
+Plant Growth Regulator and Fertility Ramping Seed Yield Trial

-Manitoba Forage Seed Association trials explored the effect of nitrogen ramping and Parlay® plant growth regulator application on lodging and seed yield in perennial ryegrass.
-The MFSA trial tested two fertility treatments: 120 lbs N and 180 lbs N, and 3 different Parlay treatments: 0.5L/ac, 0.7L/ac, and 1.0L/ac.
-Higher Parlay application rates resulted in greater seed yield and shorter plant height which significantly reduced lodging.
+Manitoba Forage Seed Association trials explored the effect of nitrogen ramping and trinexapac-ethyl plant growth regulator application on lodging and seed yield in perennial ryegrass.
+The MFSA trial tested two fertility treatments: 120 lbs N and 180 lbs N, and 3 different trinexapac-ethyl treatments: 0.5L/ac, 0.7L/ac, and 1.0L/ac.
+Higher trinexapac-ethyl application rates resulted in greater seed yield and shorter plant height which significantly reduced lodging.

-When using a Plant Growth Regulator in seed production, it is recommended that you always read and follow label instructions.
+When using a plant growth regulator in seed production, it is recommended that you always read and follow label instructions.